 Our Planet, Our Health

-If you are interested in human health, animal health or biodiversity, this breadth subject may be for you.
+If you are interested in human and animal health, ecology or biodiversity, this subject may be for you.

 This interdisciplinary breadth subject will introduce you to the One Health concept, an emerging area of interest in the health professions which considers the interconnectedness of human, animal and environmental health.